Mindful Media Consumption

 1. In social media sites, such as Facebook you can CHOOSE who and what you follow, you can filter out certain things you really don’t want to hear about and you can adjust the settings on your phone so that you’re not constantly bombarded with notifications.

 2. Make the conscious decision to disengage and unfollow that which doesn’t serve you well.
 LIMIT how much you listen to, watch, and read.
 Become AWARE of how much you are exposed to.
-Pay attention, note down what you observe and then ask yourself if it is serving you well.
+Pay attention, note down what you observe, and then ask yourself if it is serving you well.

 3. Be aware of your emotional and physical response to the news you’re often exposed to.
-Really stop and pay attention, don’t brush it off, your body is telling you what doesn’t sit well, so make time to stop, turn your attention inwards and listen.
+Really stop and pay attention, don’t brush it off, your body is telling you what doesn’t sit well, so make time to stop, turn your attention inwards, and listen.

 4. In life, there are things we can control and then there are many situations and people in which we have little to no control.
 Getting caught up in news stories and events that you have no control over only increases your anxiety levels and takes your attention away from that which uplifts you and gives you a sense of contentment and mastery.
-Yes, of course there are some circumstances we can assist with, but clutching onto those that we have no control over does more harm than good.
+Yes, of course, there are some circumstances we can assist with, but clutching onto those that we have no control over does more harm than good.
 We need to practice mindful acceptance and let these things go.

 5. There are some delightful Ted Talks that you can have a look at, namely, Information is Food – A great comparison between the 31 days of “Supersize me” and 31 days of exposure to Fox News.
 How the News Distorts Our Worldview – A great take on what the media shows us in comparison to what is actually taking place.

-Let mindfulness filter in to your news consumption and note how it affects your well-being.
+Let mindfulness filter into your news consumption and note how it affects your well-being.

 Love and good vibes,